Birding and community science

 Birds & glass collisions

 Hundreds of millions of birds die each year in the United States from flying into glass and windows.
-Birds often hit windows because they see reflections of clouds, sky, or plants in the glass.
+Birds often hit windows because they see reflections of clouds, sky, or plants in the glass and think they can safely fly towards them.
 Sometimes, birds can see indoor plants and fly into the window by accident.
 At nighttime, birds can be attracted to lights on buildings and accidentally fly into a glass window.

 Watch this 7-minute video from American Bird Conservancy to learn more about bird collisions and what cities are doing to help.